 Many big providers of professional services – e.g. major accounting firms – recognized the importance of diversification a long time ago by establishing different Divisions focused on specific market segments.

 Today, diversification applies not only to the products / services you provide, but also the channels you use.
 Even major tech companies have recognized this:

 - Apple’s exceptional performance over the past 5+ years has been driven through their use of both online and offline channels to maximize their market positioning – iTunes integration for online and Apple Stores for offline.

-- Google who are viewed by many as an online business also use offline channels as well – i.e. call center to up-sell you if you are an Adwords client – whilst many of their investments / future directions are in non-Internet areas (e.g. energy, electric cars, etc).
+- Google who are viewed by many as an online business also use offline channels as well – i.e. call center to up-sell you if you are a Google ads client – whilst many of their investments / future directions (via Alphabet, the parent company) are in non-Internet areas (e.g. energy, electric cars, etc).

 - Amazon – well we aren’t seeing huge changes yet.
-However, they may be the next to move away from being a “pureplay” business with one analyst predicting in The Four Horsemen: Amazon/Apple/Facebook & Google–Who Wins/Loses that they MUST establish retail points in order to go forwards and prosper. [“Pureplay” is a term used to describe one-dimensional businesses and / or the channel used – i.e. online or offline.]
+However, they may be the next to move away from being a “pureplay” business with one analyst predicting in The Four Horsemen: Amazon/Apple/Facebook & Google–Who Wins/Loses that they MUST establish retail points in order to go forwards and prosper, something they have already started doing through acquisition of Whole Foods. [“Pureplay” is a term used to describe one-dimensional businesses and / or the channel used – i.e. online or offline.]

 From a consultants perspective, diversification is a MUST as it gives you “current and practical expertise and perspectives” in more areas.

 The way the world is heading, online delivery – and that includes delivery via mobile devices – is an area every consultant needs to be up to date on.

 What I saw as I reviewed many consultants sites is that many are still using a “corporate brochure” style of presentation.
 That’s not good enough – today everyone needs a website which projects AUTHORITY, delivers value, and encourages engagement / action.